rakshithaelango/Linkedin_Profile_Analytics_Dashboard_PowerBi/README.md

 * STEP 2: Load and transform the data.

-     * I have imported Files Invitations, Connections and Messages.
+     * Imported Files Invitations, Connections and Messages.

 * STEP 3: Data cleaning And Data pre - processing..